The Hidden Face (film): Plot

+Release

+Theatrical Audience

+20th Century Fox released The Hidden Face in 278 Spanish theaters on September 16, 2011.
+In its opening weekend, it reached third place at the box office, grossing €678,150.00 with 103,165 admissions, and ultimately finished with a total gross of €2,349,565.18 and 399,646 admissions.

+It premiered in Colombia on January 20, 2012, distributed by Buena Vista International via Cinecolor Films in 93 theaters.
+After spending three weekends in second place, it reached the top spot in its fourth weekend, ultimately grossing a total of US$2,436,837.

+Television Audience

+The Hidden Face premiered on Spanish television on the Telecinco channel on October 31, 2015, at 11:35 PM, drawing an audience of 1,212,000 viewers and an 11.5% audience share.

 Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% based on 5 reviews.
 Jonathan Holland from Variety wrote: "Andi Baiz's ambitious follow-up to the well-received Satanás does decent crowd-pleasing work, supplying the requisite jolts and nervous giggles en route to a payoff that's much stronger than its wobbly setup.
 But the pic ultimately fails to marshal its effects into anything more than throwaway entertainment."
 Chris Hewitt from St. Paul Pioneer Press gave a positive review, he wrote: "I'm not sure La Cara Oculta can stand up to much scrutiny — there's at least one gaping plot hole — but it's plenty of fun while its 93 minutes are zipping by."
 Jordi Batlle Caminal from Spanish newspaper La Vanguardia described the film as "(according to its own director) a tribute to Hitchcock's Rebecca, Suspicion and Notorious...
 The Hidden Face reveals itself as a suspense film well filmed and effective, willing to style and smoothly: tension is uniform and never decays."